mguymon/model-citizen/README.md

 ## Blueprint

-A blueprint is a Class anototated with _@Blueprint_ and contains annotated fields.
+A blueprint is a Class anototated with _@Blueprint( Class )_ and contains annotated fields.
 Everything else is ignored by the _ModelFactory_.

 ### Field Annotations
 * **@Default**: The default value for the field.